Queries

 ... ... ... ... ...

-Data Grouping and Transformation Clauses
+Data Grouping Clauses

 This section introduces some common clauses for data grouping and transformation in DolphinDB SQL: GROUP BY, CONTEXT BY, and PIVOT BY.
 For complete documentation of DolphinDB SQL clauses, please refer to SQL.